TheByteAttic/AgonORIGINS/Photos/README.md

 These photos of a correctly-assembled Agon light ORIGINS edition™ can be used as references during assembly of a new unit.
 They can also be used for promotional purposes by the press or anybody else.
+If you are a (freelance) journalist or blogger writing about Agon, you may use these photos without explicit permission from me.